 Human beings can become addicted to just about anything.
 But now, they are faced with a new type of obsession: the addiction to technologies.
 Increasingly portable and captivating, new technologies have infiltrated themselves everywhere.
-Cellular telephones, BlackBerries and other electronic gizmos can unfortunately become quite monopolizing for many people.
+Cellular telephones, Ipad and other electronic gizmos can unfortunately become quite monopolizing for many people.

 Techno addiction can become so pervasive that some individuals may actually wake up several times a night to check their e-mails and text messages on their cellular telephones.
 An individual who suffers from this particular addiction can be under the impression that they must be connected at all times.
 This can quickly begin to interfere with their work and personal relationships, while the person becomes more and more isolated from “real” people so they can always be on-line.